 The diverse learning opportunity allows an ICSE student to excel in any field, not just engineering and medical.

-An ICSE student, chose to be anonymous, thinks that CBSE students takes more time to grasp a topic and call them “less efficient and bookworms”.
+An ICSE student, who chose to be anonymous, thinks that CBSE students take more time to grasp a topic and call them “less efficient and bookworms”.

 “The kind of education CISCE delivers demands respect for knowledge.
 Whatever you learn, you value it.
 You don’t mug it for topping exams, you learn it because you respect it due to the importance it has in our lives.”

-Difference between ICSE and CBSE board
+Difference between CBSE and ICSE Board

 Comparison between CBSE and ICSE Board

-Currently there are more than 2000 ICSE affiliated schools in India.
+Currently there are more than 3000 ICSE affiliated schools in India.
 Apart from that, there are schools affiliated to ICSE in countries like UAE, Indonesia and Malaysia.

 CBSE is a good option for parents who have transferable jobs, they can easily get CBSE affiliated school in every Indian city.
 There are less number of ICSE affiliated schools, so you may not find an ICSE school if you are moving to a new city.

-CBSE is more focused towards science and mathematics with lots of attention paid to application of knowledge.
+CBSE is more focused towards science and mathematics with lots of attention paid to the application of knowledge.
 CISCE (ICSE), on the other hand, is more balanced with equal focus on language, arts and science.

 Easy to find quality teachers and books for CBSE.
 There is a difficulty in finding good quality teachers for ICSE.

-Difference between CBSE and ICSE syllabus
+Difference between CBSE and ICSE Syllabus

-The ICSE syllabus is more diverse in compare to CBSE.
-In classes 11 and 12, the syllabus is deep enough yet diverse that it can give a very good grasp on the concepts and ideologies taught (applicable to all Science, Commerce and Arts related subjects).
+On the other hand, ICSE syllabus covers a range of topics to explore overall growth of students.
+The ICSE syllabus is deep enough yet diverse that it can give a very good grasp on the concepts and ideologies taught (applicable to all science, commerce and arts related subjects).

-CBSE or ICSE for IIT JEE Preparation?
+CBSE or ICSE for IIT JEE Preparation

-Let’s see couple of responses by students on CBSE vs ICSE for JEE.
+Let’s see a couple of responses by students on CBSE vs ICSE for JEE.

 “ICSE board has a vast syllabus for students in class 11 & 12.
-It doesn’t make sense for an engineering aspirant to study english literature books, poem books and short stories books.”
+It doesn’t make sense for an engineering aspirant to study English literature books, poem books and short stories books.”

-NCERT books of Biology, Chemistry and Physics for class XI and XII are highly recommended for preparation of medical entrance examinations.
+NCERT books of Biology, Chemistry and Physics in class XI and XII are highly recommended for the preparation of NEET-UG.

 “Most of the topics in the CBSE syllabus of class 11th Biology, I had already learned those in my class 9th!”